The best, and worst, from the World Cup

 in the same game?
 This time is was the terrier Tevez who followed his 'so far off it's

 gone all the way back to on' goal with this net-busting rocket.
-Click here for the video clip
+Video clip

 1. Giovanni van Bronckhorst: 6 July, Netherlands v Uruguay, Green